decred/dcrdevdocs/docs/developer-guides/merkle-root-construction.md

 ---

-This page explains what merkle trees are, how Decred uses them and provides step-by-step instructions for constructing compliant Merkle trees.
+This page explains what Merkle trees are, how Decred uses them, and provides step-by-step instructions for constructing compliant Merkle trees.

 ### Merkle Trees

-A merkle tree is a data structure that can be used to store hashes of arbitrary data.
+A Merkle tree is a data structure that can be used to store hashes of arbitrary data.
 In the context of Decred, this might be transaction or ticket data.

 Merkle trees are created by repeatedly hashing pairs of nodes until there is only one hash left, the Merkle Root.
 They are constructed from the bottom up, from hashes of the leaf nodes (hashes of the raw input data).
-The diagram below shows a merkle root constructed from eight leaf nodes.
+The diagram below shows a Merkle root constructed from eight leaf nodes.

 ![Merkle Tree](/img/core-blockchain-concepts/merkle_tree.svg)